Using if statement

 print("Zero")

 In Python, the blocks of code within the conditional statements are defined by indentation, not curly braces as in some other programming languages.
-Additionally, the colon (:
+Additionally, the colon (:) at the end of the if, else, and elif lines indicate the beginning of a new block of code.

 You can also nest conditional statements inside each other to create more complex decision-making logic.